gdraheim/docker-copyedit/README.md

      ./docker-copyedit.py FROM image1 INTO image2 -vv \
          REMOVE PORT 4444
+     ./docker-copyedit.py FROM image1 INTO image2 -vv \
+         remove port ldap and rm port ldaps ./docker-copyedit.py FROM image1 INTO image2 -vv \
+         remove all ports

 Of course you may have image1 and image2 to be the same tag name but remember that the image hash value will